 I'm not currently working out of a fixed studio.
 I take my dyeing and weaving equipment with me wherever I am and take advantage of the plant materials and inspiration that surrounds me.
 I'm usually working outdoors, especially with my natural dyeing, and often in the same location that I've collected my dye materials.
 It's a great way to stay constantly inspired and connected with nature.
 I always work during daylight hours as I find that natural light is best for working with colours.
 My favourite time is the afternoon; it's when at my best creatively, physically, and energetically.

-How have the colours – and indeed the processes – of natural dyeing influenced your weaving practice?
+How have the colors – and indeed the processes – of natural dyeing influenced your weaving practice?

 You experiment with many different materials and modes of making.
 What is it about fibre art and natural dyes that captivates you?